msveshnikov/autovibe/README.md

 ## Design Ideas and Considerations

-This section outlines potential improvements and future directions for AutoVibe:

 **User Interface & Experience (UI/UX):**

 - **Enhanced Progress Visualization:** Implement a more informative progress indicator showing the